 - A proper process for identifying business owners, shareholders, or individuals attempting to conceal illicit funds through hidden corporate structures.

-- A better way for understanding the legitimacy of another company, helping companies identify legitimate corporations and non-compliant or high-risk entities.
+- A better way to understand the legitimacy of another company, which then helps companies identify legitimate corporations and non-compliant or high-risk entities.

-Know Your Business (KYB) vs Know Your Customer (KYC)
+How is Know Your Business (KYB) Linked to Know Your Customer (KYC)?

 How Do KYB Checks Help With Compliance?